Authentication Methods

 JWTClaimsSet claimsSet = new JWTClaimsSet.Builder()

 .subject(loginName + "-subject") // JWT subject, required to be non-empty.
-If no login name mapping is configured, this value is used as the default login name.
-Must be unique and can be the same as the login name.
+If no login name mapping is configured, this value will be used as the default login name.
+It must be unique and can be the same as the login name.

 //.issuer("https://c2id.com") // Issuer identifier, representing the unique identifier of the token issuer, usually an HTTP(S) URL.
 Not used in HENGSHI.